Whiteknight/CastIron/docs/architecture.md

 When the `ISqlRunner` executes the command on the database, the results are wrapped up as an `IDataResults` object.
 This object provides access to the results from the `IDataReader` as well as any output parameters from the command and other helpful metadata.

 See the page on [Result Mapping](mapping.md) for more details about the algorithms and heuristics used to map columns from the result set into objects.

+You can provide your own mappings, if you have legacy code around which already accesses `IDataReader` to get the results you wish.
+However, an important feature of CastIron is the ability to automatically compile a mapping function from a result set to an enumerable of result objects.
+The map compiler is a Composite object consisting of three parts:

+1. `IScalarCompiler` which compiles a transformation from a single column to one of the primitive types.
+1. `ICompiler` which compiles transformations from several columns to an array, collection, dictionary, tuple or other object
+1. `IMapCompiler` which manages the `ICompiler`s and combines the output into a `Func<IDataRecord, T>` which can be executed on every row of the result set.